sourcegraph/handbook/content/people-ops/spending-company-money.md

 - **Cell phone plan:** $75/month
 - **Wellness:** $100/month

-**Co-working/office space:** $300-500/month for renting your space, including parking while you are working from your designated co-working space.
+**Co-working/office space:** $300-500/month for renting your space, including parking up to $20 per day while you are working from your designated co-working space.
+This budget also includes public transportation and rideshare to and from co-working spaces up to $20 per day.
+Gas reimbursement is not included.

 You will not need permission for choosing which co-working space you’d like to sign up for.
 We trust that you will pick a co-working space which both benefits you and is within budgetary reason.
 Our only recommendation is that you pick a co-working space on a _day-to-day drop in basis_ or a _month-to-month basis_ for ease of monthly reimbursement.
 The Company will not cover the cost of a co-working space deposit or sign for coworking space contracts.
 Additionally, if you would like to setup a group co-working space with pooled teammate funds, please send a message to People Ops and Finance stating Name(s) and Team Role(s), Location of space, and estimated monthly cost.
 For group rentals, we recommend one person submit a monthly invoice and tag all attendees.